aicpslab/Data-Driven-Dual-Level-Neural-Network-Tool-for-Dynamic-System-Modeling-D3NN/README.md

 **TF** is the transfer function of ELM in NHS.

-**timetic** sets the staying steps in each cell when transfer into UPPAAL model.
+**timetic** sets the staying steps in each cell when transferred into the UPPAAL model.

 **e** sets the tolerance when merging the redundant partitions.

-**VerificationNum** sets the verfication number of the random generated trajectories when show the approximation ability of NHS.
+**VerificationNum** sets the verification number of the randomly generated trajectories when showing the approximation ability of NHS.

-**VerificationDuration** sets the verfication duration of the random generated trajectories when show the approximation ability of NHS.
+**VerificationDuration** sets the verification duration of the randomly generated trajectories when showing the approximation ability of NHS.

-**InitialBound** sets the randomly generated intial state bound when running simulations to show the approximation ability of NHS.
+**InitialBound** sets the randomly generated initial state bound when running simulations to show the approximation ability of NHS.

 **VerificationU_input** sets the randomly generated external input bound when running simulations to show the approximation ability of NHS.

-**AbstractionNum** sets the verfication number of the random generated trajectories in NTS abstraction.
+**AbstractionNum** sets the verification number of the randomly generated trajectories in NTS abstraction.

-**AbstractionDuration** sets the verfication duration of the random generated trajectories in NTS abstraction.
+**AbstractionDuration** sets the verification duration of the randomly generated trajectories in NTS abstraction.

-**AbstractionTol** sets the minimum bound length tolerance for Maximum Entropy Partitioning method in high-level transition system abstraction.
+**AbstractionTol** sets the minimum bound length tolerance for the Maximum Entropy Partitioning method in high-level transition system abstraction.

-**AbstractionEntropy** stes tolerance for Maximum Entropy ME partitioning in transition system abstraction.
+**AbstractionEntropy** sets the tolerance for Maximum Entropy ME partitioning in transition system abstraction.

 **SelfLoopNum** sets the reduced selfloop number in transition system abstraction.